GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/greater_perth_revised2023/analysis/probabilistic_inundation/README.md

     Rscript compute_mean_exrate_upper_CI.R ptha18-GreaterPerth2023-sealevel60cm/highres_max_stage_with_variance max_stage $stage_threshold ;
   done

+# Convert the files just created into maps showing the max-stage threshold just
+# below a given exceedance-rate (among the stage_threshold values considered
+# above).
+This is a cheap way to make plots of the wave size matching a given
+# exceedance-rate (rounded down to one of the thresholds above).
+# Example here for max_stage at an exceedance-rate of 1/500 = 0.002
+Rscript compute_binned_thresholds_matching_exrate_from_set_of_exrate_rasters.R ptha18-GreaterPerth2023-sealevel60cm/highres_max_stage_with_variance/ptha18-GreaterPerth2023-sealevel60cm-max_stage-LogicTreeMean-sum_of_source_zones max_stage 0.002

 # Get the inundation exceedance-rates at different epistemic uncertainty percentiles, summed over source-zones.
 # This assumes co-monotonic epistemic uncertainties between the sources (conservative).
 # (Runs in parallel)